wakig/wakig.github.io/index.md

 ## Welcome to Waki's Homepage

+Hello, I am Joaquin Gregorio from the Philippines.
 This is where I will showcase my web projects.
 Currently these are from The Odin Project's Foundations course.

 ### Projects